Aqua regia

-Aqua regia (/ˈreɪɡiə, ˈriːdʒiə/; from Latin, literally "regal water" or "royal water") is a mixture of nitric acid and hydrochloric acid, optimally in a molar ratio of 1:3.
+Aqua regia (/ˈreɪɡiə, ˈriːdʒiə/; from Latin, "regal water" or "royal water") is a mixture of nitric acid and hydrochloric acid, optimally in a molar ratio of 1:3.
 Aqua regia is a fuming liquid.
-Freshly prepared aqua regia is colorless, but it turns yellow, orange or red within seconds from the formation of nitrosyl chloride and nitrogen dioxide.
-It was named by alchemists because it can dissolve the noble metals gold and platinum, though not all metals.
+Freshly prepared aqua regia is colorless, but it turns yellow, orange, or red within seconds from the formation of nitrosyl chloride and nitrogen dioxide.
+It was so named by alchemists because it can dissolve noble metals, such as gold and platinum, while leaving many other metals unaffected.
+It has been used to process or conceal gold into the modern era.

 Preparation and decomposition

 Upon mixing of concentrated hydrochloric acid and concentrated nitric acid, chemical reactions occur.
 These reactions result in the volatile products nitrosyl chloride and chlorine gas:

 as evidenced by the fuming nature and characteristic yellow color of aqua regia.
 As the volatile products escape from solution, aqua regia loses its potency.
 Nitrosyl chloride (NOCl) can further decompose into nitric oxide (NO) and elemental chlorine (Cl2):

 This dissociation is equilibrium-limited.
 Therefore, in addition to nitrosyl chloride and chlorine, the fumes over aqua regia also contain nitric oxide (NO).
 Because nitric oxide readily reacts with atmospheric oxygen, the gases produced also contain nitrogen dioxide, NO2 (red fume):